 Structural business statistics at regional level

-This article is part of a set of statistical articles based on the Eurostat regional yearbook publication.
-Presented according to the activity classification, NACE, a set of structural business statistics (SBS) are used to describe the structure and specialisation of the businesses economy across the regions of the European Union (EU).
-The second half of the article provides information relating to regional business demography statistics, detailing enterprise birth, survival and death rates.
+This article forms part of Eurostat’s annual flagship publication, the Eurostat regional yearbook.
+Presented according to the activity classification, NACE, the first half of this article is based on a set of structural business statistics (SBS) which are used to describe the structure and specialisation of the businesses economy across the regions of the European Union (EU).
+The second half of the article provides information relating to regional business demography statistics, detailing enterprise birth and death rates, as well as information pertaining to high-growth enterprises.

 - 1 Main statistical findings